spicelang/spice/media/specs/better-imports.md

 `using` in C++.
 This can be beneficial for programmer productivity, code readability and might reduce the complexity in the compiler.

+This design works for functions, procedures, structs, interfaces and global variables.

 ##  Design

 The `Import Collector` will check every source file for potential dependencies.
 If an import statement was found, the